-Your baby’s cry is how he or she communicates with you.
+Your baby’s cry is how they communicate with you.
+Babies cry so they can be fed, put to sleep, or have their diaper changed.
 All babies cry, especially in the first 6 months of life.
-During this period most babies can cry for 45 minutes to 2 hours every day.
-Babies will usually cry so they can be fed, put to sleep or have their diapers changed.
+During this period, most babies can cry for 45 minutes to 2 hours each day.

-Colic is an excessive amount of crying that occurs for more than 3 hours every day, most often during the evening.
-The cause of colic is unknown, but it typically peaks between 6 and 8 weeks of age.
-Colic will improve on its own, although there are some things parents can do to help stop the crying.
+Colic, crying that occurs for more than 3 hours every day, most often during the evening, is a common cause of babies being fussy.
+The cause of colic is not known.
+It typically peaks between 6 and 8 weeks of age.
+Colic will improve on its own, but there are some things parents can do to help stop the crying.

 - Make sure all of the baby’s comfort needs are met.
 Babies like to be dry, dressed warmly but not overheated, and well fed.

 - Use a pacifier.
-Some babies can learn to comfort themselves by sucking.
-Pacifier use may also help protect against SIDS (Sudden Infant Death Syndrome).
+Some babies learn to comfort themselves by sucking.

-- Try stroking the baby’s head from the front of the forehead to the back of the neck.
+- Stroke your baby’s head from the front of the forehead to the back of the neck.
 Cover as much of the head with your hand as you can.
-Stroke slowly one stroke for each breath you take in.
-You can do this while holding him, or after the baby is on his back in a crib with no bumpers, blankets, or toys.
+Stroke slowly, one stroke for each breath you take in.
+You can do this while holding them or after the baby is lying on their back in a crib.
 Many babies will fall asleep with this gentle massage.
-Try adding a comforting “shhh” or humming sound.
+Try adding a comforting shhh or humming sound.

-- Some babies will calm with a slow gentle motion like swinging; others will not.
-Consider borrowing a swing that is lightly used before buying one.
-Remember: even if they like it, do not overdo it by putting the baby in the swing all of the time.
-If the baby falls asleep in the swing, gently move him to a crib with no toys, blankets or bumpers and place him on his back.
-(Picture 2).
+- Some babies may calm down with a slow, gentle motion-like swinging (Picture 2).
+Even if they like the swinging motion, do not overdo it by putting the baby in the swing all of the time.
+If the baby falls asleep in the swing, gently move them to a crib with no toys, blankets, or bumpers.
+Always place them on their back.

 - Take the infant for a ride in the car or stroller.